samuelkhong/OpenStreetMaps/README.md

 ## Acknowledgments

-BearMaps is inspired by the BearMaps project developed by the CS 61B staff at UC Berkeley.
+OpenStreetMaps is inspired by the BearMaps project developed by the CS 61B staff at UC Berkeley.
 We acknowledge their dedication and contribution to this project.

 **Happy Mapping! 🗺️**